 Santa Monica, CA — True Crime Is Not My Genre.

 For some reason, I actively shy away from these dramas especially when I lived through the years involving the court case or the television coverage of the murder, crime or scandal (i.e., The People Vs OJ Simpson; Jon Benet Ramsey).
+In many cases, the victims and their families are still alive and are still in pain.

 These stories just do not appeal to me.
 I don’t find them entertaining, but apparently, lots of other people do.
 So get ready, fans of Joe Paterno, Princess Diana and Monica Lewinsky: This TV Is For You.